qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 #>   Emily Brontë                    2         1144
 ```

-To examine the effect of predictors, I agian use `fit` and
+To examine the effect of predictors, We again use `fit` and
 `pull_workflow` to extract model fit.
 Variable importance plots
 implemented in the [vip](https://koalaverse.github.io/vip/index.html)
 package provides an intuitive way to visualize importance of predictors